 McGraw attributes MTI System’s success to her team of experts who possess a combined 50 years’ experience in science and technology innovation, across government and private sectors.
 She also is grateful for opportunities provided by AFWERX that support small businesses like hers to make vital connections across the DoD and Air Force science and technology ecosystem and compete for various awards throughout the year.

 “These connections open new doors for future small business success,” said McGraw.

 Today, MTI Systems is expanding their service portfolio to include products.

 When asked about her goals for her company, McGraw said, “I think our future is very bright.
 We will continue to leverage the awards that we've been given, work with the commercialization experts we have made connections with and get our breakthrough product out in the market.”

 APEX builds partnerships between industry and academia to advance Air Force technology innovation and development.
-APEX is established via a Department of the Air Force Partnership Intermediary that is managed by Parallax Advanced Research.
+APEX is established via a Department of the Air Force Partnership Intermediary.

 About MTI Systems